gitlabhq/gitlab-runner/docs/register/index.md

     ```

     NOTE: **Note:**
-    This will only register and then exit/destroy the container.
+    This will only register the runner, and then exit and destroy the container.

 1. Enter your GitLab instance URL: